pranavrcn/CMaps-Event-Management/README.md

-I am keeping the full repository private for now, please reach out if you want to see the entire project.

-** We are currently shifting the app entirely to React Native so the current website is an archive of past progress and no longer functional.
-We are doing this based on advice given to us at UVA Founder's Forum by Marty Weiner-- ex-CTO of Reddit.

 # CMaps

 CMaps is a modern, full-stack web application designed to connect people with events happening nearby, with a focus on simplicity and ease of use.
 Originally created for campus communities, CMaps offers a minimalistic interface that allows users to discover, save, and share events seamlessly.